 Market Analysis in Coca Cola Marketing Plan

 Finally, it is necessary to see the marketing analysis in Coca Cola’s Marketing Plan.
-Beverage industry (non-alcoholic) is growing with rapid speed in the world.
+The beverage industry (non-alcoholic) is growing at a rapid speed in the world.
 The new targets of these companies are Asian and African markets where local manufacturers are unable to feel with the standard production systems.
 Coca Cola is a top case to study the local economies.
-It is changing the buying habits, lifestyle and local economic situations.
+It is changing the buying habits, lifestyle, and local economic situations.
 This beverage comes with huge choices including Cola, Kinley, coffee, tea, juices and more.

 It makes the buyers purchase the Coca Cola brands even if they have the option to buy a less expensive alternative.
-Now doubts, brands of this company are in different BCG Matrix and not all have equal popularity but there is potential for each brand.
-Coca Cola is trying to create awareness about all the products.
+No doubt, the brands of this company are in different BCG Matrix, and not all have equal popularity but there is potential for each brand.
+Coca Cola is trying to create awareness about all its products.
 It doesn’t leave any reason for customers to switch when they come to departmental stores.

-Remember, the customer analysis is another essential factor of the Marketing Plan of any company.
-Coca Cola Marketing Plan always gives a high preference to customer’s expectations.
+Customer analysis is another essential factor of any company’s Marketing Plan.
+Coca Cola Marketing Plan always gives a high preference to customers’ expectations.
 It usually tries to keep the prices low.
 However, there is no compromise on product standards and quality.
 On the other hand, it also gives special attention to the distribution and delivery of different brands.
-This makes customers access the best tastes easily.
+This makes customers to access the best tastes easily.